Immigration and work permit

 If foreign nationals shall become employed with or assigned to a German branch or subsidiary, German immigration law requirements have to be observed.
 The requirements have to be checked in each individual case from an immigration expert.

-Generally, EU nationals no longer need a German work permit.
+Generally, EU nationals do not need a German work permit.
 Foreign nationals of non-EU member states intending to work in Germany need a work and residence permit, which is regularly granted as an electronic permit (so-called 'elektronischer Aufenthaltstitel').

 Some nationals are privileged (US, Canada, Australia, New Zealand, Korea, Japan, Israel), and they do not need to apply for a visa when entering Germany for working purposes.
 They can directly apply for their German work and residence permit in Germany within a certain time after entrance.
 However, they are not allowed to start working before they have registered their German address and at least a preliminary permit is issued by the immigration office.